Robert J. Weber

 Swimming in an Ocean of Words is both a new entertainment and a writer’s guide.
 In the old times of Blind Homer and The Iliad and The Odyssey – before writing – verse-poetry was a performance art.
 Overtime it migrated to primarily the printed page.
 I want to retrace that path and move in new ways from the printed page back to the performer’s stage, and to add to performance by creating more audience participation.
-Blind Homer was not shy and would have welcomed his audience into his poems.

 John Roche